Learn - Recipes

 Adding a recipe to a shopping list

-Scanning a recipe (Premium)
+Scanning a recipe

 Sharing recipes with your household

 A recipe belongs to its budget, so it is shared the way the budget is.
-If you keep the budget to yourself, your recipes are yours.
-If you share the budget with your household (Sharing), everyone with access sees the same recipes, and each person sees the cost to make figured from their own receipts.
-Reading recipes needs view access to the budget; creating, editing, importing, scanning, and deleting need edit access.
+Keep the budget to yourself and your recipes are yours.
+Share the budget with your household (Sharing) and everyone with access sees the same recipes, priced from the budget’s receipts, so cost to make reads the same for everyone on it.
+The one part that can differ between people is a community estimate, which is based on the area each person has saved.

 Quick reference